kiboschool/course-programming-2/src/lessons/testing/test-tips-mocks-and-boundaries(unfinished).md

 # Test Tips: Mocks and Boundaries

+(Ideally, show negative examples for as much as possible, to show the pitfalls of not following the advice).

+Example for mocks: use an APICaller mock

+Example for boundaries: when reading json from a file. when reading json from a file it makes more sense to test for None/test for invalid data types. for typical methods in your code, especially non-public methods, you usually don't need unit tests to check invalid data types/None.

+Example for transitions: make the max length of a string 20, adding "..." if truncated.
+This has non-trivial transition cases.

 ### Reliability

 You will be running your unit tests very often.
 It would be frustrating if a test failed for no good reason, even if this was a rare occurrence.
 You need the test to run exactly the same way each time.